Widely known as Malaysia’s version of the Maldives, Kapalai Island is an idyllic, sun-steeped paradise located in the middle of the Celebes Sea.

 It is one of 12 dive operators who have been granted Sipadan Permits directly from the government.

-Sipadan-Kapalai Dive Resort is also one of several resorts in Mabul that offer unlimited house reef diving.
+Sipadan-Kapalai Dive Resort is also one of several resorts near Mabul that offer unlimited house reef diving.

 Kapalai Island is not, in the true sense of the word, an island.
 It is in fact a picturesque, white sandbank at sea level formed as a result of hundreds of years of erosion.